-Any unusual mortality or colouring discovered within Wairarapa Estate will be reported to the Ministry for Primary Industries (MPI).
+Any unusual mortality or colouring discovered within FEL's managed investment estate will be reported to the Ministry for Primary Industries.

 Chemical Control

 All chemical applications are managed in accordance with the Manager's Environmental Standards, the Manager's Pesticide Application SOP and Chemical Use Policy, the New Zealand Standard for Agrichemical Application, Hazardous Substances and New Organisms Act 1996 regulations, and the obligations conferred by FSC to manage and minimise the use of chemicals; including use of alternatives where available.